-ART 196 Drawing I 5 qh
+ART 196 Drawing I

-A beginning drawing course with specific concentration on tools, materials, design, composition, and display and mounting procedures.
+This is a beginning drawing course with specific concentration on tools, materials, design, composition, and display and mounting procedures.
 Some art supplies will be needed.

-ART 197 Drawing II 5 qh
+ART 197 Drawing II

-A second level drawing class with an emphasis on mixed media.
+This is a second level drawing class with an emphasis on mixed media.
 Students will also learn how to display and conserve their art, and they will be required to produce a portfolio.
 Prerequisite: ART 196.

-ART 198 Painting I 5 qh
+ART 198 Painting I

-A beginning painting class using acrylics and oil painting on canvas, paper, and board.
+This is a beginning painting class using acrylics and oil painting on canvas, paper, and board.
 Slides and lectures about present and past painters will be given, as well as a lecture on the dangers of toxic materials.

-ART 199 Painting II 5 qh
+ART 199 Painting II

-A second level painting class covering advanced techniques and applications.
+This is a second level painting class covering advanced techniques and applications.
 Prerequisite: ART 198.

-ART 200 Art and Technology 5 qh
+ART 200 Art and Technology

-Art class based on the use and limited mastery of software enabling student to use a digital camera, scanner, and printer.
-Includes creating and enhancing art.
+This is an art class based on the use and limited mastery of software enabling student to use a digital camera, scanner, and printer.
+It includes creating and enhancing art.

-ART 205 3 Dimensional Design 5 qh
+ART 205 3 Dimensional Design

-Continuation of Design I (ART 195).
+This course is a continuation of Design I (ART 195).
 Student will organize in space, employing the use of design elements to create three dimensional sculpture.